|Shamrock > English > NetMail > Manual [ Client | Deutsch ]||After installing the program find this manual in the start menu|

 The alias destination can be comma-delimited combination of several usernames (no @), mail addresses (with @ and domain) and/or archives (A: or P:).
 The received mail will be copied to all these destinations.

 Depending on the subject line external emails can be rerouted to different addresses.
 This is handy for unsolicited emails containing words like "Make $$$" or "porn".
 Upper or lower case is ignored.
 If the word you enter here does not contain spaces or punctuation characters, then camouflaged subject words like v-iag.ra are also found.

 The destination may be one or several internal user names, one or several external and internal Internet addresses, or a special alias like NOSPAM or REJECT (see user alias).
-The subject alias will not be used for internal e-mails to avoid unwanted side effects.
+Please note a few special cases:

 In some cases emails do not contain valid addressing information, e.g. newsletters.
 To avoid that these emails are lost, it is possible to route them to predefined internal users depending on the sender.
 For the From alias, any part of the sender's address will do, e.g. "letter" instead of "newslettersomewhere.com".
 Upper or lower case is ignored.
 The same destination options (like NULL, SPAM or NOSPAM) apply as for the user alias.
 A:... or P:... can be used for redirecting emails to a public or private archive; no spam check is done in these two cases.

 If there are different aliases for a given mail, they will be used in this priority: From, subject, user alias.
 If different alias methods use SPAM and NOSPAM for the same e-mail, the NOSPAM keyword has a higher priority.